top of page

 Reducing organizational confusion to unlock growth and innovation

-A technology and engineering organization entering a new growth phase experienced confusion around roles, workflows, and decision authority.
+A technology and engineering organization with complex workflows and cross-functional teams, entering a new growth phase, experienced confusion around roles, workflows, and decision-making authority.
 Operational inefficiencies increased, innovation slowed, and turnover rose in high-demand roles.

 THE SITUATION